How to Transfer Frontier Mail to Office 365? 2 Methods

 Identifying the Symptoms and Causes

-Step 1: Configure Frontier Mail in Outlook
+Step 1: Set Up Your Frontier Mail Account in Outlook

-- Open Microsoft Outlook on your desktop.
+- Open Microsoft Outlook on your PC.

 - Go to File > Add Account.